TosbackCgusBridge-Bot/CGUs-versions/Sportsmansguide/Privacy Policy.md

 *   Legal Disclosures: if Redcats USA is required to disclose customer information pursuant to lawful requests, such as subpoenas or court orders, in response to law enforcement inquiry or in compliance with applicable laws, Redcats USA will make such disclosure.
 Redcats USA also reserves the right to share information with legal authorities and other companies for purposes of fraud protection.
 In the event the ownership of all or a part of a business within the Redcats USA Family were to change, customer information pertinent to that business’s operations would likely be transferred to, or licensed for use by, the new owner.

-*   Redcats USA Credit Card Accounts: we may share your information with the bank that issues Redcats USA division credit card accounts, World Financial Network Bank.
+*   Redcats USA Credit Card Accounts: we may share your information with the bank that issues Redcats USA division credit card accounts, Comenity Bank.
 Shared information includes the date of the order, the type of payment, the amount of the order, whether there is any deferred billing and similar items.

 If you do not want us to share your personal information within the Redcats USA family of brands, the PPR group of companies and third parties for promotional purposes, you may specify your preferences by Clicking Here.